 A favorite of tree-huggers and budget-conscious buyers for decades, Dr. Bronner’s Castile soap is experiencing a resurgence of popularity in today’s households.
 It has many virtues.
 Made from vegetable and hemp oils, Bronner’s is organic and all natural, with no animal fats.
 Due to its super concentrated properties, one bottle of soap goes a long way, which cuts down on the use of plastic bottles.

-Emmanuel Bronner emigrated to the US from Germany in 1929.
-He was born into the Heilbronner family of long time soap makers.
-His parents were killed in the Holocaust, after refusing to emigrate with him.
-Despite, or perhaps because of, this tragedy, Bronner infused his work with moral aphorisms taken from varied Jewish, Christian and other sources.
-It’s all printed in tiny print on his iconic bottle labels.
+Dr. Emmanuel Bronner, who created this amazing product, was born into the Heilbronner family of long time soap makers.
+He emigrated to the US from Germany in 1929.
+His parents were killed in the Holocaust, after declining to emigrate with him.
+Despite (or perhaps because of) this tragedy, Bronner infused his work with moral aphorisms taken from varied Jewish, Christian and other sources.
+They're all printed in tiny font on his iconic bottle labels.

-1. Scrubbing cleanser: Mix a few tablespoons of baking soda with a few squirts Bronner’s liquid soap for an effective, yet non-abrasive cleanser.
+1. Scrubbing Cleanser: Mix a few tablespoons of baking soda with a few squirts Bronner’s liquid soap for an effective, yet non-abrasive cleanser.
 Use a thinner version (more soap added) for a toilet bowl cleaner.

-2. Floor cleaner: Mix several tablespoons of liquid soap in a bucket of water (roughly 1 part soap to 40 parts water) and stir gently.
+2. Floor Cleaner: Mix several tablespoons of liquid soap in a bucket of water (roughly 1 part soap to 40 parts water) and stir gently.

 3. Laundry Detergent: Use 1/4 - 1/3 cup straight liquid soap for a full load of clothing.
 Those in hard water areas may require the full third of a cup.
 For an added laundry boost, throw in a few spoonfuls of baking soda.